Safal-Shrestha-SS/tic-tac-toe/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

 This is a game of tic-tac-toe using flutter and provider state management.
-This project is created to learn state management and list manipulatio.
+This project is created to learn state management and list manipulation.
 It has undo feature.